 The second enzyme in the conversion of pyruvate to PEP is PEP carboxykinase (PEPCK).
 PEPCK requires GTP in the decarboxylation of OAA to yield PEP.
 Since PC incorporated CO2 into pyruvate and it is subsequently released in the PEPCK reaction, no net fixation of carbon occurs.
 Human cells contain almost equal amounts of mitochondrial and cytosolic PEPCK (designated PEPCK-m and PEPCK-c, respectively) so this second reaction can occur in either cellular compartment.
 The PEPCK-c gene (official gene symbol: PCK1) is located on chromosome 20q13.31 and is composed of 10 exons encoding a protein of 622 amino acids.
 The PEPCK-m gene (official gene symbol: PCK2) is located on chromosome 14q11.2 and is composed of 10 exons encoding a 640 amino acid protein.
 The PCK2 gene is primarily expressed in the liver, kidney, and intestine as would be expected for a major gluconeogenic enzyme.
 The liver expresses the PCK1 and PCK2 genes at essentially equivalent levels.

 For gluconeogenesis to proceed, the OAA produced by PC needs to be transported to the cytosol.
 However, no transport mechanism exist for its' direct transfer and OAA will not freely diffuse.
 Mitochondrial OAA can become cytosolic via three pathways: (1) conversion to PEP as indicated above through the action of the mitochondrial PEPCK; (2) transamination to aspartate; or (3) reduction to malate, all of which are transported to the cytosol.
+Transport of mitochondrial PEP to the cytosol is carried out by the tricarboxylate transporter encoded by the SLC25A1 gene.
+The transport of malate to the cytosol is carried out by the transporter encoded by the SLC25A11 gene.
+The transport of aspartate to the cytosol is carried out by either of two transporters, one is encoded by the SLC25A12 gene and the other is encoded by the SLC25A13 gene.
 In the context of the transamination of OAA to aspartate and the reduction of OAA to malate, there is a need for adequate levels of the other intermediates of the malate-aspartate shuttle to ensure these latter two reactions can continue.